 Typical Health Problems

-Because of improvements in nutritional options and veterinary care, our companion dogs and cats are living to far older ages today than they ever have in the past.
+Because of improvements in nutritional options and veterinary care, our cats and dogs are living to far older ages today than they ever have in the past.

-While this is absolutely something worth celebrating, it means that pet owners and vets now face far more age-related conditions than they did in the past too.
+While this is absolutely something worth celebrating, it means that pet owners and vets now face far more age-related conditions than they did in the past.